osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data source configuration.md

 ## Discovery
 The BACnet Adapter will be able to discover available BACnet devices and objects defined by the data source configuration.
 In the case of discovery for a BACnet router, the adapter will send a *Who-Is* request and wait 30 seconds to receive *I-Am* responses from available devices.
 Upon receiving an *I-Am* response, the adapter will request the *Protocol Services Supported* and *Object List* properties from the available devices.
 In the case of discovering a single device, the adapter will not send a *Who-Is* request but will immediately move to requesting the properties.

-A successful discovery will result in populating [OSIsoft Adapter for BACnet data selection configuration](xref:OSIsoftAdapterforBACnetDataSourceConfiguration#bacnet-routed-device-data-source-example) and [DeviceConfiguration](xref:OSIsoftAdapterforBACnetDataSelectionConfiguration#BACnet-device-configuration).
+A successful discovery will result in populating [DataSelection Configuration](xref:OSIsoftAdapterforBACnetDataSelectionConfiguration#Configure-BACnet-data-selection) and [DeviceConfiguration](xref:OSIsoftAdapterforBACnetDataSelectionConfiguration#BACnet-device-configuration).
 * DataSelection will be populated with *Selected* attribute for all items set to false.
 * DeviceConfiguration is read-only and will provide more information such as segmentation and services that are supported.
 This will help make informed decisions during data selection.